 Oligogalacturonide – induced defence responses in grapevine cell cultures

 Stimulation of plant defence reaction is an alternative to pesticide use in plant protection against pathogens.
 The defence responses are induced by elicitors derived from pathogens or plant cells during infection.
-Alpha-1,4 oligogalacturonides (OGA) are released from plant cell walls by pathogen enzymes.
+Alpha-1.4 oligogalacturonides (OGA) are released from plant cell walls by pathogen enzymes.
 The effect of OGA on defence reaction in grapevine (Vitis vinifera L.) cells was studied.
 OGA treatment induced alkalinization of extracellular medium, enhanced expression of genes encoding phenylalanine ammonia lyase, stilbene synthase, chitinase and thaumatin-like protein, increase in stilbene production and salicylic acid accumulation.
 OGA did not influence the viability of grapevine cells.
 These effects should be now checked in whole plants.

 Johana: